DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 ### Crux

-1. In policy-based training, the optimal policy (denoted π*) is found by training the policy directly.
+1. In policy-based training, the optimal policy (π*) is found by training the policy directly.
-2. In value-based training, finding an optimal value function (denoted Q* or V*) leads to having an optimal policy.
+2. In value-based training, finding an optimal value function (Q* or V*) leads to having an optimal policy.

 # Stochastic Vs Deterministic Policy